-- 4.7 The income assessment model for the ESF award will be fully detailed in the NHSBSA Exceptional Support Fund Application Pack and will be calculated on the standard rates of:

-- (a) Living costs and

-- (b) Allowable expenditure

-available at the time of application.
-(London rates and weighting will be applied where relevant)
+- 4.7 The income assessment model for the ESF award will be fully detailed in the NHSBSA Exceptional Support Fund application form and guidance and will be calculated on the standard rates of: - (a) Living costs and; - (b) Allowable expenditure - that is available at the time of the application.
+(London rates and weighting will be applied where relevant).

-Expected income
+Assumed income

 4.8.
-Students are expected to have made provision for their living costs before commencing their studies, therefore when calculating income for the ESF, the NHSBSA will assume that all students have the normal standard amounts of living support costs available to them (London rates and weighting will be applied where relevant).
+Students are expected to have made provision for their living costs before commencing their studies, therefore when calculating income for the ESF, the NHSBSA will normally apply an assumed income figure.